 The 3-pin jumper (JP4), enables or disables the audit trail feature.
-See Figure 2-1 on page 20.
+See Figure 2-1 on page 19.

-- To use the audit trail and allow the use of ( - To prevent the use of the to enter the configuration and calibration mode, instead requiring use of the externally seal-able setup switch located inside the enclosure, see Figure 3-1 on page 44, place the jumper in the Off position
+- To use the audit trail and allow the use of to enter the configuration mode, place the jumper in the On position - To prevent the use of the to enter the configuration and calibration mode, instead requiring use of the externally seal-able setup switch located inside the enclosure, see Figure 3-1 on page 43, place the jumper in the Off position